Best Vegetarian Restaurants in Vancouver

 Ko Pang Chinese Restaurant

 I discovered this place on Kingsway after working in South Burnaby for 5 years and driving past it on numerous occasions.
 When I became a vegetarian, one of the toughest things to give up was dim sum and Chinese food.
+Vancouver has some of the best asian restaurants in the world.
 I LOVED the dumplings and sticky rice wrapped in banana leaves.
-I was also very hesitant to order Chinese food even if it was “vegetarian” because I just didn’t trust that it was actually vegetarian (ie. made with beef or chicken stock etc).

 This discovery rocked my world.
 Go between 10:30am-2pm for dim sum or head there for dinner for a Chinese food feast.
 They utilize meaty vegetables like eggplant and mushrooms and incorporate tofu, tempeh and bean curd into the other dishes for a vegetarian take on the classics.

 Can you really do a post on the best vegetarian restaurants Vancouver without including The Naam?!
 Open in 1968, this place was a pioneer for vegetarian food in Vancouver.
 It’s open 24 hours a day (It’s only closed once a year on Christmas!!).
 They have stayed true to their roots and focus on quality food that will have you leaving full and satisfied.

-Set in a cozy house in Kitsilano, the vibe reminds me of the quaint places in Thailand and Bali that serve up fresh raw ingredients.
+Set in a cozy restaurant in Kitsilano, the vibe reminds me of the quaint places in Thailand and Bali that serve up fresh raw ingredients.
 Go for dinner, stay for the desserts and live music.

-The Acorn opened a few years ago, and they have already been voted #1 Best Vegetarian and Vegan restaurant by Westender Magazine AND Vancouver magazine.
+The Acorn opened a few years ago, and they have already been voted #1 Best Vegetarian and Vegan restaurant in Vancouver by Westender Magazine AND Vancouver magazine.
 Even more impressive, Scout Magazine also included them in the list of 25 Best Restaurants in Vancouver (veggie or not!).